Chart Color Schemes

 Kairabah lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the estimated population of Kairabah is around 1,973.
-This represents a significant increase from the 4 people reported in the 2021 Census, marking a growth of 1,969 persons (49225.0%).
-AreaSearch's estimation is based on the resident population of 1,757, as calculated following examination of the latest ERP data release by the ABS in June 2024, along with an additional 946 validated new addresses since the Census date.
-This results in a population density ratio of 237 persons per square kilometer, indicating substantial space per person and potential for further development.
-Kairabah's growth since the 2021 census far exceeds the national average of 8.9%, positioning it as a notable growth leader regionally.
-Interstate migration contributed approximately 74.0% to overall population gains during recent periods, with other factors such as natural growth and overseas migration also playing positive roles.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Kairabah's estimated population is around 1,973.
+This reflects a significant increase from the 2021 Census figure of 4 people, marking a growth rate of 49225.0%.
+The population estimate of 1,757 by AreaSearch in Jun 2024 contributed to this change, along with additional validated new addresses since the Census date.
+This results in a density ratio of 237 persons per square kilometer.
+Kairabah's growth exceeded both national (8.9%) and state averages, making it a regional growth leader.
+Interstate migration drove approximately 74.0% of overall population gains during recent periods, with natural growth and overseas migration also contributing positively.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as a base.
-Looking ahead, Kairabah is projected to experience exceptional population growth, ranking it among the top 10 percent of statistical areas analysed by AreaSearch.
-By 2041, the suburb is expected to grow by approximately 9 persons based on aggregated SA2-level projections, reflecting an overall decrease of 99.2% in total over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+Future population projections indicate exceptional growth placing Kairabah in the top 10 percent of statistical areas analysed by AreaSearch, with an expected increase to around 1,982 persons by 2041, reflecting a decrease rate of 99.2% over the 17-year period.

 Frequently Asked Questions - Population